Elody helps two different groups of people:

 Endusers use Elody to solve problems.

-Endusers can talk to Elody like a chatbot, and Elody will use all available programs to find the best way to solve a given problem.
-This requires no download or installation and is very easy to use.
+Endusers can talk to Elody like a chatbot and pose a problem.
+Elody will use all available programs to find the best way to solve the problem.
+This requires no download or installation, and happens right in your browser.

 Much like Wikipedia is now better than any normal encyclopedia, Elody will eventually become more capable than any ordinary piece of software.